nuthanc/faang/LinkedLists/8/README.md

 * Top down approach: If the node has child merge it
   * It doesn't matter if the child again has child nodes
   * We can traverse them later after making the links

+### Step 4: Solution with code

+* First, he thought of head being null
+* Next is all turning the logic to code

+### Step 5: Double check for errors

+### Step 6: Run throught the test case

+### Step 7: Time and Space Complexity

+* Time Complexity: O(n)
+  * O(2n) dropping the constant
+  * Worst case each node is touched twice, once by tail and once by current node
+* Space Complexity: O(1)
+  * With recursive, space complexity will be O(n)
+  * The iterative is almost always better than recursive